XanderGil/dementia-haptic-guidance/README.md

 ### Haptic Interaction and Prototype Constraints
 The iterative shift from a purely continuous "hot/cold" vibration mapping to a discrete, threshold-based steering algorithm (differentiating between slight and strong left/right deviations) significantly improved the interpretability of the feedback.
 The Drake TacHammers delivered sharp, distinct pulses that were easy to differentiate.
 However, from a hardware perspective, the current prototype faces physical limitations typical of breadboard assemblies.
 Bulky wiring and the risk of loose connections emphasize that significant ergonomic miniaturization, such as integration into a smartwatch form factor, is required before the system can be comfortably and reliably worn by elderly patients.

+### User Testing Limitations
+A limitation of this prototype is that it was not tested with individuals diagnosed with dementia.
+As a result, the effectiveness of the haptic feedback patterns was only evaluated on participants without cognitive impairments.
+Users without dementia may more easily associate the directional haptic cues with the required navigation actions, while people with dementia could interpret or respond to the feedback differently.

+Consequently, the real-world usability and cognitive effectiveness of the system for the intended target population still requires further clinical and user-centered evaluation.

 ## Conclusion and Future Work

 ### Conclusion